Commitment

 NO CO2 removal Any true definition of commitment does not include assumed successful CO2 removal which is not feasible today of the foreseeable future and in any case is not economically feasible without a large carbon tax.

-Permafrost commitment (at 1C) Permafrost is the largest single certain source of GHG feedback emissions caused by global surface warming, holding double atmospheric carbon.
+Permafrost commitment (at 1°C) Permafrost is the largest single certain source of GHG feedback emissions caused by global surface warming, holding double atmospheric carbon.
 Permafrost thawing generates its own internal heat, making it irreversible.
 By a global warming of 1°C, Arctic permafrost feedback emissions of methane, CO2 and nitrous oxide are well established.
 Therefore a sustained warming of over 1°C, will eventually lead to irreversibly and increasing GHG permafrost feedback emissions.
 The sea-ice decline amplifying feedback will further boost these GHG feedback emissions.
 This requires emergency Arctic intervention intervention.
 Permafrost feedback is not included in IPCC temperature projections.

-Over 1.5C is climate runaway commitment
+2°C is climate runaway commitment

 For long the climate runaway danger trigger danger limit has been 2°C, and recent research puts the trigger at over 1.5°C. Any form of commitment over 2°C is an end of the world commitment.
 Projecting impacts above 2°C is a dangerous delusion, risking the future survival of the human race.